redwoodjs/redwoodjs-com-archive/docs/graphql.md

 Because your cell typically has a unique operation name, logging this can help you identify which cell made a request.
 #### RequestId for Support Issue Resolution

 Often times, your deployment provider will provide a request identifier to help reconcile and track down problems at an infrastructure level.
-For example, AWS API GAteway and AWS Lambda (used by Netlify, for example) provides `requestId` on the `event`.
+For example, AWS API Gateway and AWS Lambda (used by Netlify, for example) provides `requestId` on the `event`.

 You can include the request identifier setting the `requestId` logger option to `true`.